 Trusts Are Not Just for the Wealthy

-You don’t need to be wealthy to benefit from a trust.
-A testamentary trust can be created in your Will and funded when you die.
-It costs nothing during your lifetime and only comes into existence if it’s needed.
+You don’t need to be wealthy for your children to benefit from a trust.
+A trust can be created in your Will and funded after you die.
+It costs nothing during your lifetime and only comes into existence under circumstances you choose, which makes it a great tool for many families.